skinos7/tiger7/project/ifname/wisp.md

 ***
-## Local network management components
+## WISP network management components
 Manage WISP network.
 This component must depend on wireless station interface and network Management Framework project
 Usually ifname@wisp is the first WISP(2.4G) network.
 If there are multiple WISP network in the system, ifname@wisp2 will be the second WISP(5.8G) network, and increase by degress